Moving Cold Data Efficiently, Reliably,

 Problems with Moving Data

-Moving data from traditional enterprise storage systems, such as NAS environments, to cost-efficient secondary storage solutions, such as object storage on-premises or cloud, without user disruption is no easy feat.
+Moving data – whether it’s migrating, tiering, archiving, or replicating – from traditional enterprise storage systems, such as NAS environments, to cost-efficient secondary storage solutions, such as object storage on-premises or cloud, without user disruption is no easy feat.
 Below are the top four challenges with moving data:

 - Access issues with different protocols and constructs